NaszvadiG/cim-xa/README.md

 - You need more security choices [PHPSecLib]
 - You need HTML email [Savant, Zend]
 - If you also need a css inliner, see: beaker.mailchimp.com/inline-css

+* ie: load and instantiates Javascript controllers based upon which CI controller is active and pass information from PHP to your Javascript without printing data into the DOM.

 Intro
 -----------------